 Open Flame: Any type of open flame is a fire hazard.
 The burning of candles or incense is not allowed due to the fire hazard.
+A candle with a burned wick counts as a violation of this policy.
 A fine of \$50 will be assessed to any resident violating the policy, and he or she must pay for any damage caused by smoke or fire.